 “By the waters of Babylon we lay down and wept as we remembered Zion”

-Down the little White Salmon, a body of fog exactly wide
+Down the little White Salmon, a body of fog exactly wide as the river

-choking and gargling the language of crows.
+choking and gargling in the language of crows.

 In my right hand a little wind circumambulates five swollen hillocks of knuckle bone

 That’s how I know when the sky has come down to the riverbed

 The sound of their murmuring is a twin to the sound of currents.

 I am only a white man walking by a green river in a modest fog.

 If there is meaning here, I leave it to debating crows.

 My left hand, the color of wonder bread, remains open,